rigdenlab/SWAMP/docs/examples/rst/swamp_mr_commandline.rst

 .. code-block:: shell

-    swamp-mr 1ucq /home/user/tutorial 1ucq.mtz 1ucq.fasta 1ucq.psicov 1ucq.topcons
+    swamp-mr 1ucq.mtz 1ucq.fasta 1ucq.psicov 1ucq.topcons

 Additional options are available, check them out :ref:`here <swamp_mr_options>`.
 After running the above command, SWAMP will create the directory ``<workdir>/SWAMP_0``.
 Within this directory, all the metadata that SWAMP uses to solve the structure of interest is stored.
-First, SWAMP will run a CMO scan of the target predicted contacts against the library of helical pairs Data for this scan can be found at ``<workdir>/SWAMP_0/swamp_scan``.
-After identifying the valid search models, SWAMP will run a try to solve the structure with a subroutine consisting of ``phaser`` for molecular replacement, ``refmac5`` for refinement and ``shelxe`` for model building and density modification.
+First, SWAMP will run a CMO scan of the target predicted contacts against the library of helical pairs.
+Metadata obtained with this scan can be found at ``<workdir>/SWAMP_0/swamp_scan``.
+After identifying the valid search models, SWAMP will a try to solve the structure with a subroutine consisting of ``phaser`` for molecular replacement, ``refmac5`` for refinement and ``shelxe`` for model building and density modification.
 Results for this subroutine are found at ``<workdir>/SWAMP_0/swamp_mr``.
 Additionally, a full swamp-mr run can result quite time consuming, so if you wish to check out the results swamp has obtained at any given point you can use :ref:`swamp-results <swamp_results>`.

 2. Table of results